prdatur/phpminer/README.md

     adduser www-data reboot

-NOTE: Replace the user **www-data** with your user which runs the php cron.
+NOTE: Replace the user **www-data** with your user which runs the phpminer_rpcclient.

 How to setup.
 ============